chrisroode/denigma/README.md

 ## denigma command line utility

+This utility extracts the Enigma XML from a Finale `.musx` file.

+### Build Instructions

 Currently the only working build is for macOS.

 Download the GitHub repository and pull the `minizip` submodule/